 What can an effective PEO do for your business?

 Here are four key services they will offer:

 - HR and Personnel Administration: Instead of your business having to fund an entire in-house HR department, PEOs can take over payroll administration, manage your workers’ compensation, and help keep your business up-to-date and compliant with the latest state and federal laws.

 - Payroll & Tax Administration: Imagine not having to devote hours each day to payroll administration and dealing with employee benefits.
+This is possible when you outsource your payroll to a PEO.
 A good PEO can handle the calculation, preparation, and distribution of payroll checks; reporting, withholding, and remitting payment of payroll taxes; employee deductions, including garnishments; and preparation of payroll reports.

 - Employee Benefits Administration: Adequate employee benefits are one of the keys to retaining the best employees.
 PEOs can handle the administration, reconciliation and payment of employee health, dental and vision plans, as well as many other employee benefits such as 401(k), IRA, or other retirement plans.

 - Risk Management and Workplace Safety: Employee safety is a key priority for a growing company.
 A good PEO will provide professional, certified safety managers that will come on-site to inspect your safety environment and make recommendations on how to improve it.